-The financial statements of the Fund for the year ended 31 December 2022 have been prepared in accordance with International Financial Reporting Standards (IFRSs).
+The financial statements of the Fund for the year ended 31 December 2023 have been prepared in accordance with International Financial Reporting Standards (IFRSs).
 It is presented in Qatari Riyals ("QR"), which is the functional and presentation currency of the Fund.

 These financial statements are prepared on a historical cost basis, except for investment securities classified at fair value through profit or loss.
+The Fund presents its statement of financial position in order of liquidity.